 One thing to note is that a serving of this casserole is 1/12 of a 9x13 pan - pretty small, but it is rich.
-So if you're going to make this (and you should!), plan on having a salad or one of the above vegetable sides to go along with it.
+So if you're going to make this (and you should!), plan on having a salad or one of the vegetable sides below to go along with it.
 You won't be able to fill up on the casserole and stay within your calorie or point goal for the day.

 This chicken enchilada casserole recipe is very flexible and can include a lot of different foods with great results.

 You could add some diced onion, diced tomatoes, sliced green onions, and/or diced bell peppers.